Unless you have been living in a cabin in the jungles of Mandai and grow your own food, you might have noticed prices going up in Singapore.

 This could be in the form of investments, or real estate.

-The boomer generation had the golden years of watching property prices soar, and witnessed great heights of capital gain.
+The boomer generation had the golden years of watching property prices soar, and witnessing great heights of capital gain.

 Though not as prominent now, current homes are still being sold at attractive rates, allowing homeowners to pocket these gains.